Creative Community Care: Creative Arts Therapy for Asian International Students.

 To make sure that you're safe, and others are safe, we've outlined all our terms, rules and guidelines that you need to agree to.

-Make sure you've read this document as you'll be asked to agree to be able to participate.
+Make sure you've read this document as you'll be asked to agree to our guidelines to be able to participate.

 Read the group guidelines now